szaimen/Nextcloud-NAS-Guide/README.md

 If all settings were entered correctly, you should receive a testmail which proves that it was setup correctly.
 </details>

-## How to configure the external data SSD?
+## How to configure the external data SSD/HDD?
-The following steps are needed to configure the external data SSD.
+The following steps are needed to configure the external data SSD/HDD.
 <details><summary>Click here to expand</summary>

 1. **Reformat** the drive to NTFS, if not already done